jeffreymeng/mcmultiplayerdeathswap/README.md

 ### Using the plugin

-`/deathswap help` for help information.
+`/deathswap help` for command information.

 `/deathswap players add [playername]`, to add a player.
 `/deathswap players addAll` to add all players.